 The silver service on exhibit was a christening gift from the people of North Dakota to the U.S.S.
 North Dakota, although it was not actually presented until April 1915, seven years after the ceremony.
 Donations were sought from school children and the state’s citizens in general for its purchase.
 The service was made by the Gorham Silver Company; the design incorporates the motifs of the bison, wheat, wild rose, and corn, while the punch bowl is also engraved with scenes depicting early North Dakota and the U.S.S.
 North Dakota.
 The silver service was removed from the North Dakota when she was decommissioned in 1923 and was stored at the Hampton Roads Naval Yard.
 The forty-piece set, only part of which is on exhibit, was returned to the state for preservation and exhibition by an Act of Congress in 1926.
 The Secretary of the Navy formally transferred ownership of the silver service to the state in 1997.
 Every four years, portions of the silver service are used for the Governor’s Inaugural Ball.

 French Gratitude Train

 North Dakota's French Gratitude Train boxcar is one of forty-three remaining boxcars in the United States.
 Given to American states by the French people after World War II, most boxcar's contents have been dispersed over time.
 Fortunately, the State Historical Society of North Dakota has retained the majority of the gifts from the North Dakota boxcar.
-Featured in this electronic exhibit are these examples of everyday life, childhood, historic treasures, and personal momentos of the French civilian population that endured World War II.
+Featured in this electronic exhibit are these examples of everyday life, childhood, historic treasures, and personal mementos of the French civilian population that endured World War II.